 - Unlike Aromasin, reports of hair loss while using Arimidex to prevent or counteract estrogenic side effects are very rare.

 - The side effects associated with Arimidex vs. Aromasin are roughly the same, but most men agree that Arimidex is far more tolerable.

 - Arimidex goes to work in the first couple of days rather than taking a week or more to fully protect against estrogenic side effects.

 - Though it is easier to find, Arimidex may further worsen lipid profiles.
-When considering Aromasin vs Arimidex, be sure to consider your personal health.
+When considering Aromasin or Arimidex, be sure to consider your personal health.
 If you have high cholesterol, or if you are using a steroid known to cause high cholesterol, then consider taking Aromasin, instead.